RonHachmon/RonHachmon/README.md

 ### Hi there i'm Ron Hachmon 👋
 https://ron-hachmon.vercel.app/

-## I'm a Software developer
+## I'm a Software Developer Who Writes Clean, Maintainable Code

-Software developer with a fervent passion for crafting clean, object-oriented code.
+I'm driven by a passion for crafting code that's not only functional but also elegant and easy to understand.
-I thrive on tackling complex algorithms and bringing order to intricate systems.
-My code reflects not just functionality, but elegance and maintainability.
+I thrive on solving complex problems using object-oriented principles and bringing order to intricate systems.
+My goal is to create code that's both a pleasure to read and a joy to maintain.

   Hobbies:
   * Programming 💻
   * Gaming 🎮
-  * Hiking 🗻
+  * Salsa :man_dancing:
   * Cooking :man_cook: